-The simple diagram shown in Figure 1 shows only the basic features of the USB-MODEVM Interface board.
+The simple diagram in Figure 1 shows only the basic features of the USB-MODEVM Interface Board.

-Because the TLV320AlC3105EVM is a double-wide modular EVM, it is installed with connections to both EVM positions, which connects the TLV320AlC3105 digital control interface to the I2C port realized using the TAS1020B, as well as the TAS1020B digital audio interface.
+Because the TLV320AlC3101EVM is a double-wide modular EVM, it is installed with connections to both EVM positions, which connects the TLV320AlC3101 digital control interface to the I2C port, realized by using the TAS1020B, as well as the TAS1020B digital audio interface..

-In the factory configuration, the board is ready to use with the TLV320AlC3105EVM.
-To view all the functions and configuration options available on the USB-MODEVM board, see the USB-MODEVM Interface Board schematic in the Appendix.
+In the factory configuration, the board is ready to use with the TLV320AlC3101EVM.
+To view all the functions and configuration options available on the USB-MODEVM board, see the USB-MODEVM Interface Board schematic in the USB-MODEVM schematic (Appendix G).

 Figure 1.
-TLV320AIC3105EVM-PDK Block Diagram
+TLV320AIC3101EVM-PDK Block Diagram